 An iconic upland species, the mountain hare is famed for its camouflage.
 In summer, their coat is a grey-brown colour with a tinge of blue, making them hard to spot against the typical backdrop of heather moorland.
 In winter, they change to almost completely white to camouflage with snow – only their ear tips stay black.
 Mountain hares are larger than rabbits, but smaller than brown hares and have shorter ears.

-Mountain Hares live in Scotland and the North.
-They graze on vegetation and nibble bark from young trees and bushes.
-Hares shelter in a 'form', which is simply a shallow depression in the ground or heather, but when disturbed, can be seen bounding across the moors using their powerful hind legs to propel them forwards, often in a zigzag pattern.
-Mountain Hares live in upland areas and are most common on heathland; they are at their most visible in spring, when the snow has melted but the Hares are still white.
+Hares will graze on vegetation and nibble bark from young trees and bushes.
+They shelter in a ‘form’ – a shallow depression in the ground or heather – but when disturbed they can be seen bounding across the moors using their powerful hind legs to propel them forwards, often in a zigzag pattern.

 Classified as a Priority Species in the UK Biodiversity Action Plan.

 Mountain hares are found from Scandinavia to eastern Siberia with isolated populations in the Alps and in Great Britain and Ireland.

 They are at their most visible in spring, when the snow has melted but the hares are still white.

 - Unlike the brown hare, which is thought to have been introduced by the Celts during the Iron Age, the mountain hare is native to Britain.
 However, it is only native to the Scottish Highlands and was translocated elsewhere.